patterncatalyst/ddd-python-env/README.md

-# FastAPI Kafka PostgreSQL Application
+# Domain Driven Design using FastAPI, Kafka and PostgreSQL

 This is an example application using Domain Driven Design using FastAPI, Kafka and PostgreSQL